oktadev/okta-blog/_source/_posts/2024-12-30-scim-okta-integration-network.md

 - Reduced operational complexity, which helps customers save on their identity management costs and overhead

 ## Accelerate your growth by joining the Okta Integration Network (OIN)
 And once you have a SCIM-compliant integration with Okta, we invite you to [Okta's Integration Network (OIN)](https://www.okta.com/integrations/).
 Here, you can unlock potential growth by tapping into Okta's massive customer base of 18,000+ organizations, including leading companies and government institutions that rely on Okta as their identity security foundation.
-Furthermore, fast-track enterprise deals with your pre-built integration and reduce sales friction with verified enterprise-ready status.
+Furthermore, fast-track enterprise deals with your pre-built integration and reduces sales friction with verified enterprise-ready status.
 More importantly, you'll be able to differentiate your offering with premium security features.

 ## How to submit your SCIM integration to the Okta Integration Network (OIN)
 Here is a video walkthrough on creating your SCIM provisioning instance for OIN testing and submission.